The Report Card: Week 11 Analysis of the Power 5 Conferences

 Top Ten Teams

 This section is our view of the top ten teams in the country at this point in the season.
-This list is not based on the AP poll or exclusively on a team’s record or resume.
+This list is not based on the AP poll or exclusively on a team’s record.
 Thus, a one-loss team may be ranked higher than an undefeated team.
-This ranking is based on our view of the best teams in college football via the eye test.
+This ranking is based on our view of the best teams in college football.